-Curb appeal is always an important aspect of your home’s aesthetics, especially in the summer months.
+Curb appeal is always an important aspect of your home’s aesthetics.
+Regardless of the season, it is important to maintain a welcoming feeling.

 Maintaining Your Landscaping